-Due to the erratic presence and human consumptive use of these compounds, these concentrations may have resulted from contamination during sampling and/or analysis, or introduced during well installation.
-However, they could also have come from river injection water of from up-catchment sources.
+Due to the erratic presence and human consumptive use of these compounds, these concentrations may have resulted from contamination during sampling and/or analysis or introduced during well installation.
+Norcotinine concentrations show very sharp rises and falls in the source water and all monitoring wells in the August to December 2020 sampling rounds, which cannot be explained by dispersive mixing processes.
+Natural decay would explain the results, but lab testing errors could not be ruled out either.
+However, the positive test results could also indicate the emerging contaminants have come from river injection water, from up-catchment sources.
 We do note that the Makauri Aquifer at the MAR site is confined by a silt and clay layer of approximately 40 m.
 As such, it is unlikely that the detected 'emerging contaminants' have entered the aquifer from the surface.